HannahDelaney/portfolio-site-2020/_case-studies/vitamin-b.md

   - cat-icon: branding.svg
     cat-icon-alt: Branding icon
     cat-icon-label: BRANDING
-intro-p: As a project in my web development class, I was tasked with designing and building an ecommerce site selling whatever I wished to.
+intro-p: As a project in my web development class, I was tasked with designing and building an e-commerce site selling whatever I wished to.
 I invented a honey business because I was interested in the style of branding I could create to accompany it.
 client: Vitamin Bee Honey
 goal: Develop a branded style for the company and site, as well as a pattern library for the client to pull assets from.
 The designs should retain a whimsical vibe but be easy to navigate for users of various ages.
 other-heading: "Website:"